A Global Analysis of the Primal-Dual Method for Pliable Families: Flexible Graph Connectivity

 \begin{proof} Let $A$, $B$ be two violated sets in $\mathcal{F}_2$.
+Recall that $A$ and $B$ are $(p+2)$-cuts with at least 3 unsafe edges each.
 Suppose $A$ and $B$ cross, then they do not cross each other amenably.
 Referring back to Lemma \ref{lem:doublecrossing}, both the thin edges in their crossing must have an unsafe edge each, but this means that there exists a $p+1$-cut with at least 2 unsafe edges contradicting the assumption that $G$ is $(p,2)$-flex-connected.
 Hence no pair of sets $A$ and $B$ in $\mathcal{F}_2$ cross each other. \end{proof}

-We are now ready to prove the theorem.
-Since the family of violated sets is polynomial in size \cite{BCHI23}, we can split the family into $\mathcal{F}_1$ and $\mathcal{F}_2$ in polynomial time, concluding the proof. \end{proof}

-\begin{theorem} $(p,3)$-FGC admits a $22$-factor approximation when $p$ is even and a $11+\epsilon$ -factor approximation when $p$ is odd. \end{theorem}

-\begin{proof} When $p$ is even, one can obtain a $(p,2)$-flex-connected solution by losing a factor of $6$ \cite{nutov2023improved} and then augment the family of violated cuts which is pliable and satisfies property gamma using the 16 factor approximation algorithm in \cite{bansal2023improved}.
-When $p$ is odd, one can obtain a $(p,2)$-flex-connected solution by losing a factor of $7+\epsilon$ \cite{nutov2023improved} and then augment the family of violated cuts which can be split into two uncrossable families by applying the algorithm of \cite{WGMV95} twice. \end{proof}
+The upshot of Lemmas \ref{lem:amenableuncrossable} and \ref{lem:nonamenableuncrossable} is that we can start with a $(7+\epsilon)$-approximate $(p,2)$-flex connected solution using the results in \cite{nutov2023improved} and then augment the violated cuts in $\mathcal{F}_1$ and $\mathcal{F}_2$ using the WGMV algorithm.
+The size of the family $\mathcal{F}$ is polynomial as shown in \cite{boyd2024approximation} and so the families $\mathcal{F}_1$ and $\mathcal{F}_2$ can be found in polynomial time.
+Since these families are uncrossable, an additional factor of 4 is incurred providing an $(11+\epsilon)$-approximation algorithm for $(p,3)$-FGC when $p$ is odd.
+This completes the proof of Theorem \ref{thm:FGC}.